Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Floating rule to route select clients over the VPN to Italy

-And here is that rule as a very long screenshot:
+And here’s the full rule as a tall screenshot:

 Firewall > Rules > Floating rule to route select clients over the VPN